serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

  - You manage GraphQL server in AWS Lambda using [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda)
  - Lambda function retrieves data from DynamoDB, [REST backend](https://developer.twitter.com/en/docs), or RDS and returns it to the client via API Gateway.

-**Note:** We are currently working on adding more backend integrations including GraphCool Prisma, Druid, MongoDB, AWS Nepture etc.
+**Note:** We are currently working on adding more backend integrations including GraphCool Prisma, Druid, MongoDB, AWS Neptune, etc.

 2. AppSync Backend

  - AppSync GraphQL Proxy server handles HTTP requests and responses fully managed by AWS.
  - It uses [VTL](http://velocity.apache.org/engine/1.7/vtl-reference.html) under the hood to transform GraphQL request and response.
- - Built-in integrations with DynamoDB, Elastic Search and AWS Lambda.
+ - Built-in integrations with DynamoDB, Elastic Search, and AWS Lambda.

 > Overall, there isn’t much code nor configuration required.
 You can get this to a production-ready setup in a few minutes.

 **Note:** In this blog, I am going to explore creating GraphQL endpoints using API Gateway and Lambda Backend.
-Next blog will be dedicated to creating the same endpoints using AWS Appsync.
+I will dedicate my next blog to build the same endpoints using AWS Appsync.

+## Let's create a Serverless GraphQL Endpoint

+The [example app](https://github.com/serverless/serverless-graphql) has the full walkthrough; give it a try and let me know what you think.

 *Step 1: Configure Serverless Template*

-At this point, I am going to introduce you to [Serverless Framework](https://serverless.com/) to make your life easy by providing configurations.
-You’ll specify in your `serverless.yml` that you are setting up a GraphQL HTTP endpoint:
+At this point, I am going to introduce you to [Serverless Framework](https://serverless.com/) to quickly build and deploy your API resources.
+You’ll specify in your `serverless.yml` that you are setting up a GraphQL HTTP endpoint ([sample](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/serverless.yml#L34)).

 ```yml
 functions:
   graphql:
     handler: handler.graphqlHandler